apache-hb/simcoe/README.md

 * have a look at how the ryzenmonitor sdk+driver works internally
 * upstream libpng meson changes
 * figure out why meson+windows+shared libraries are broken by default
+* use https://github.com/microsoft/detours to stop the windows thread pool from spinning up